mywonkim/StockMarketPrice/README.md

 ## Usage

 1. Download exe folder and all the files inside it
-2. Make sure all the files in exe folder is in the same directory
+2. Make sure all the files from exe folder is in the same directory
 3. Run main.exe
 4. Read the instruction before you use it